chimaera66/DNA-autosomal-superkit-creator/README.md

             - LivingDNA v1.0.2 (since 10/2018)

     * Company priority
-        - Decides which company genome that are preferred if several companies has called the same position in the same chromosome (calls get priority over nocalls by default
+        - Decides which company genome that are preferred if several companies has called the same position in the same chromosome (calls get priority over nocalls)

-3. run python create_superkit.py and the program will parse the DNA files in the default directory ./input/ and merge them together to a "SuperKit"
+3. run python `create_superkit.py` and the program will parse the DNA files in the default directory `./input/` and merge them together to a "SuperKit"

 ## How to use analyse_dna_file.py: